TomFiz/formal_languages/README.md

 # Formal Languages

-A Python/Cython library for working with formal languages, particularly Dyck languages and their variants.
+A Python library for working with formal languages, particularly Dyck languages and their variants.

 ## Overview